sattarab/ng-nvd3/README.md

 ```
 Angular-directive in html:
-######<nvd3-line-graph ...></nvd3-line-graph>
+<nvd3-line-graph ...></nvd3-line-graph>

 Attributes:
 chartId(recommended): The unique id of the line chart on that page.
 It is required if there are multiple line charts on the same html page.
 data(required): The data that is to be displayed on the line chart.
-divClass(optional): For custom styling of the div that would contain the chart.
+div-class(optional): For custom styling of the div that would contain the chart.
 This can be used for setting the width and height of the div that contains the line chart.
 duration(optional): The transition duration.
 The default value is 250.
 guide(optional): If provided and is true the output graph does have a legend.
 height(required): The height of the output graph